Environmental chemicals & pregnancy immunology

-A healthy pregnancy is the basic requirement for the healthy development of the growing child.
-The successful course of a pregnancy essentially depends on the establishment and maintenance of the mother's immunological tolerance towards her child.
-In order to ensure the development of fetal tolerance, the maternal immune cells are regulated by a number of factors.
-Various hormones, which increase sharply during pregnancy, play an important role here.
-After these hormones bind to their receptors on/in the immune cells, they trigger specific signaling pathways that strengthen the enrichment and function of fetus-favoring immune cell populations and curb those of fetus-damaging immune cell populations.
-Thus they keep the delicate balance of the maternal immune system.
-It is alarming that there is increasing evidence that certain ingredients in goods that we use every day have “hormone-like” effects.
-These so-called endocrine disruptors bind to the same receptors as naturally occurring hormones, but trigger different signaling pathways in the target cells.
-Initial studies have clearly shown that endocrine disruptors can negatively affect the course of pregnancy and the fertility of the offspring.
-Thus, on the one hand, they reduce the reproductive success in the population and, on the other hand, increase the risk of pregnancy-related complications in the growing child.
-Our research aims to decipher the mechanisms of action of the endocrine disruptors with a focus on the immunological balance in order to protect the pregnancy and the health of our children.
+A healthy pregnancy is the basic prerequisite for the healthy development of the growing child.
+The successful course of a pregnancy depends largely on the mother establishing and maintaining immunological tolerance towards her child.
+In order to ensure the development of fetal tolerance, the mother's immune cells are regulated by a variety of factors.
+Various hormones, which increase significantly during pregnancy, play an important role here.
+After these hormones bind to their receptors on/in the immune cells, they trigger specific signaling pathways that strengthen the proliferation and function of fetus-favoring immune cell populations and inhibit those of fetus-damaging immune cell populations.
+In this way, they keep the maternal immune system in a delicate balance.

 Team